-Clause Provision Proposal Assessment Shire of N lortham Local Planning Scheme No. 6 3.3 Zoning table - Single Dwelling: Permitted.
+Clause Provision Proposal Assessment Shire of N ortham Local Planning Scheme No. 6 3.3 Zoning table - Single Dwelling: Permitted.
 Double storey, single dwelling.
 Development is permitted within the Residential zone.
 4.2 Residential Design Codes applies to residential land.
 Double storey, single dwelling.
 Refer to CI c for assessment.
 4.10 Maximum building height above natural ground level - 9 metres.
 Approximately 8.52m above natural ground level.
 Development complies.
-4.14 Traffic entrances: may refuse more than one entrance. fuse more One entrance.
-Number of transceptable.
+4.14 Traffic entrances: may refuse more than one entrance.
+One entrance.
+Number of traffic entrances is acceptable.
 Deemed Provisions - Clause 67 of Regulations (a) Aims and provisions of LPS 6.
 Double storey, single dwelling.
 Development is consistent with the aims and provisions of LPS 6. (c) Any approved State planning policy. - - SPP 7.3: Residential Design Codes.
 Double storey, single dwelling.
 Refer to R-Codes assessment and discussion of variations below.
-5.1.3: Lot Boundary Setback. - - boundaries in accordance with Table setback of 4.7m to the adjacent lot boundary.
-2.555m is proposed. the deemed boundary.
+5.1.3: Lot Boundary Setback. - - C3.1 (i): Buildings set back from lot boundaries in accordance with Table 1, Tables 2a and 2b.
+The proposed east wall requires a setback of 4.7m to the adjacent lot boundary.
 2.555m is proposed.
 Does not comply.
 Variation required to the deemed-to-comply requirements.
 Development to be assessed using the design principles.
 C3.1 (iv): Minor projections such as a chimney, other architectural feature The proposed eaves that overhang the east wall require a setback of Does not comply.
 Variation required to the deemed-to-comply requirements.

 Clause Provision Proposal Assessment or an eaves overhang not projecting more than 0.75m into a setback area.
 3.95m to the adjacent lot boundary.
 2.055m is proposed.
 Development to be assessed using the design principles.
 5.1.6: Building Height. - - C6: Buildings which comply with Table 3 for category B area buildings (6m wall height above NGL, 9m overall above NGL), except where stated otherwise in the scheme, the relevant local planning policy, structure plan or local development plan.
 Approximately 6.365m wall height above natural ground level for the south east corner of the dwelling.
 Approximately 8.52m overall height above natural ground level.
 Proposed wall height does not comply.
-Variation required to the deemed-to-comply requirements.
+Variation required to the deemed-to- comply requirements.
 Development to be assessed using the design principles.
-5.3.7: Site Works. - - C7.1: Excavation or filling between the street and building, or within 3m of the street alignment, whichever is the lesser, shall not exceed 0.5m, except where necessary to provide for pedestrian or vehicle access, drainage works or natural light for a dwelling. is larger than 0.5m) in front of the Development complies.
+5.3.7: Site Works. - - C7.1: Excavation or filling between the street and building, or within 3m of the street alignment, whichever is the lesser, shall not exceed 0.5m, except where necessary to provide for pedestrian or vehicle access, drainage works or natural light for a dwelling.
+Retaining wall and excavation (that is larger than 0.5m) in front of the dwelling is setback by greater than 3m from the street boundary.
+Development complies.
 C7.2: Excavation or filling within a site and behind a street setback line limited by compliance with building height limits and building setback requirements.
 Excavation and fill proposed.
 Development does not comply with building heights and setbacks.
 Refer to Clauses 5.1.3 and 5.1.6 of this assessment.
 C7.3: 0.5m or less within 1m of a lot boundary.
 Approximately 850mm cut within 1m of western boundary.
 Development does not comply.
 However, there is a balance between the amount of cut and fill, which is considered acceptable in relation to